hizegi/notes/dom_events/DOM_Events.md

 Imagine trying to attach a click event on a picture, but the picture didn't finish loading.
 JavaScript already executed all your code tho.
 Now your events won't register!

-What if your app becomes more complex and HTML elements are added through external sources (facebook login popup).
-But your javascript might not be able to register since it fired off before the elements from the external source were loaded.

-We first solve this issue as well as that of polluting global scope by encapsulating our entire JS file in a `window.onload`
+We first solve this issue (and polluting global scope) by encapsulating our entire JS file in a `window.onload`

 ```
 window.onload = function() {